christopher-1989/mixed-messages/README.md

 The code could be further refactored to have the random Sentence selector outside of the db object.

 Additionally a test file could be developed to check the fringe cases specifically and generally monitor the performance of the program is it is refactored.

+## Scripts

+To run this program type "node mm.js" in the root directory.